DE4-DVS-Labs/Lab6-Classification/README.md

 ## Task 1: Image resizing

-The following image is the famous painting by van Gogh called 'Cafe Terrace at Night', which can be found in the file **_'cafe_van_gogh.jpg'_** in the assets folder.
+The following image is the famous painting by van Gogh called 'Cafe Terrace at Night', which can be found in the file *_'cafe_van_gogh.jpg'_* in the _'assets'_ folder.

 <p align="center"> <img src="assets/cafe_van_gogh.jpg" /> </p>

-Write a Matlab program to read this file and build the image pyramid by resize the image by a factor of 1/2, 1/4, 1/8, 1/16 and 1/32 by drop every other rows and columns.
+>Write a Matlab program to read this file and build the image pyramid by resize the image by a factor of 1/2, 1/4, 1/8, 1/16 and 1/32 by drop every other rows and columns.
 Then display all six images as a montage of size [2 3].

-To drop every other rows and columns in an image, you can use a power Matlab syntax: (start: increment: end) for the next.
+To drop every other rows and columns in an image, you can use this Matlab syntax: (start: increment: end) to slice the matrix.
 Try this Matlab command:

 ```
 1:2:10